Ratul-byte/Volt-Watch/README.md

 **1. Extract the project**

-Unzip `VoltWatch-Project.zip` to any drive with at least 500MB free space.
+Download the files to any drive with at least 500MB free space.

 **2. Open Command Prompt inside the folder**